Why choose a timber garage for your home?

 We’ve compiled this guide to help answer the most common questions we get asked about our range of timber garages.
 We hope you find it useful and that it helps provide the information you need to feel comfortable with your choice.

 Our wooden garages are an affordably priced alternative to brick or concrete block garages.

-Prices for a single wooden garage at Passmores start at £2,495.
-For a large, double garage, complete with assembly service and tiled roof, the price is between £7,000 and £10,000 depending on the options chosen and the type of roof tile specified.
+Prices for a single wooden garage at Passmores start at £3,013 with boarded and felted roof.
+For a large, double garage, complete with assembly service and tiled roof, the price is between £8,000 and £13,000 depending on location, the options chosen and the type of roof tile specified.
 In comparison, a similar sized unit in brickwork or fully oak framed is likely to cost three times as much.

 Do I need planning permission for my timber garage?

 Generally speaking, single storey timber garages don’t need planning permission if they’re less than four metres high (and less than two-and-a-half metres high at the eaves).
 These garages may be built under ‘permitted development’ as long as they’re also two metres’ away from the property boundary and are not in front of the principle elevation of the house.
 They should also not occupy more than 50% of the garden space alongside other outbuildings.

 If you can’t meet this criteria or if your property is listed or in a designated area like a national park, then you’re likely to need to apply for planning permission.
 You’ll also need building regulations approval if your garage is over 15m² and less than a metre away from the property boundary, or more than 30m² in area.

 We recommend that all our customers know what local authority permissions they will require before proceeding with their timber garage purchase.
 Passmores can offer support with planning and building regulation queries and our in-house draftsmen can produce technical drawings for your application if so desired.
 If you’d like to use this service, please visit planningportal.co.uk

 What garage styles and choices are available?